dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 Set elasticsearch index:            esf-build-ui-tests Set elasticsearch document type:    1511
 ```

+All shipped test-objects are saved to a logstash info log, which is archived as build artifact in the clean-up section of Jenkins.

+**Elasticsearch**

+For our elasticsearch docker cluster we setup a new Jenkins job, which ensured that always the latest version of our container is running.
+We made sure to mount several host directories so that the elasticsearch data, config and logs are  stored on the VM and backuped with its snapshots.

 ### Part 5: Set up Elasticsearch UI Client to Evaluate Test Results